Genetic disorders

 Duchenne muscular dystrophy

-DMD, the commonest muscular dystrophy in kids, causes gradual loss of muscle function, affecting everyday activity.
+DMD, the most common muscular dystrophy in kids, causes gradual loss of muscle function, affecting everyday activity.
 Treatment may help daily life.

 Ehlers-Danlos syndrome

 People with Ehlers-Danlos have very loose joints and easily bruised or stretchy skin.
-Symptoms can be managed, but the risk of injury is increased.
+Symptoms can be managed, but there is a higher risk of injury.

 Fabry disease

-Fabry disease is a rare genetic disorder that can affect many parts of the body and lead to many different types of symptom.
+Fabry disease is a rare genetic disorder that can affect many parts of the body and lead to many different types of symptoms.
 Learn more here.

 Fragile X syndrome